danielrcollins1/OED-Expanded/x-campaign-material.md

 # Appendix B: Campaign Material

-The below is not part of OED but was written as a "missing manal" to create an initial dungeon, settlement, and wilderness as well as other non-dungeon topics.
+The below is not part of OED but was written as a "missing manual" to create an initial dungeon, settlement, and wilderness as well as other non-dungeon topics.
 The best place to start is with your dungeon, this is where the majority of your play time is likely to be spent, and may be all you really need.

 ## Design a Dungeon